 However, my favourite way to serve it is with freshly made soda bread.
-It’s another traditional Irish recipe, so the two go perfectly well together.
-Dipping bread in the rich sauce is just pure heaven!
-Other carbs that go well here are rice, couscous, bulgur wheat or even pasta.
-My daughters had it with noodles, and they loved it!
+It's another traditional Irish recipe, so the two go perfectly well together.
+I have a few more variations of the traditional Irish bread, these are mini soda bread rolls, or my Soda Bread with Cheddar Cheese, Olives and Red Peppers.

 If you’ve tried my IRISH BEEF STEW WITH GUINNESS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.